Updated February 2019

 Like the Vista, the Cruz is also modular, which means the seat can face forward or backward.
 It’s super easy to fold, has the same amazing sunshade, telescoping handlebar, extra large basket, and includes a bumper bar.

 The tires on the Cruz mimic the cushioned ride of an air-filled tire with the lightweight benefit of foam. *This is not an all-terrain stroller, per se, but it’s still a darn good ride!

-The Cruz does not come with a bassinet, like the Vista, and cannot convert into a double stroller later on: those are the 2 big differences.
+The Cruz does not come with a bassinet like the Vista (however, you can buy one separately), and cannot convert into a double stroller later on: those are the two big differences.
 But all-in-all, this is a rock solid everyday stroller that will serve you well for years to come.
 I wish it were more affordable, but alas…

 If I were to do it all over again and had to pick ONE stroller, this would be the one.
 Serisouly, if you don’t need an ultra lightweight or a big all-terrain stroller, this is my top pick.